Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2025]

 This will result in long-lasting agreements that truly align with your child’s educational, daily, developmental, and emotional well-being or needs.

 Want to create a long-term custody agreement at a fraction of the cost of a court custody battle?
-Talk to California’s Best mediator, Dina Haddad, by scheduling a free consultation.
+Talk to California’s Best mediator, Dina Haddad, by scheduling a FREE Child Custody Mediation Consult.

 The following are the 7 things that you should never say in child custody mediation.